 - One of only 150 SLR 722 Editions

-Mercedes-Benz received feedback from discerning clients requesting a car that was sportier than the SLR, but still just as practical.
-In 2007, Mercedes-Benz answered their demands with the introduction of the much improved and sportier 722 Edition.
-The new special edition was named in honor of Stirling Moss’ incredible win at the 1955 Mille Miglia in a 300 SLR, car number 722.
+Mercedes-Benz received feedback from discerning clients requesting a car that was sportier than the SLR but just as practical.
+In 2007 Mercedes-Benz answered their demands with the introduction of the much-improved and sportier 722 Edition.
+The new special edition was named in honor of Stirling Moss’s incredible win at the 1955 Mille Miglia in a 300 SLR, car number 722.
 The 722 was limited to just 150 units, and only about 25 of these are believed to have been brought to North America.

 The SLR 722 Edition is one of the rarest Mercedes-Benz production models and is the ultimate example of their partnership with McLaren.